tbensky/PrologScheduling/README.md

 Believe it or not, as complicated as "computer automated scheduling" may sound, that's it for our application.
 We tell Prolog about valid time slots, and classes needing to be placed.
 From this alone, we want Prolog to place the `M` classes (13 here), into `N` rooms, where `N` is a minimum.
 In practice, this is run for `M=200+` classes, simply by extending the `class()` data set.
 We also have about 6 or 7 actual time slot groups.

-By the way, these blocks are actual Prolog code.
+By the way, the code-blocks above are actual Prolog code.
 See how easy "the data" can be?

  # Thinking it through